Skip Navigation

 Total 88 405 194 88 611 1,386

-For 2024, there is no provincial funding to support enrollment of additional operators in CWELCC or for CWELCC-enrolled operators to expand and create additional community-based spaces in Halton Region.
+For 2025, Halton has limited funding to support enrollment of additional child care providers in CWELCC or for CWELCC-enrolled child care providers to expand and create additional community-based spaces in Halton Region.
+Halton Region will continue to advocate to the provincial government for additional spaces and funding to ensure as many Halton families as possible receive affordable child care./p>

 Child care space allocations are reviewed annually with the Ministry.